MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgUserAuthenticationPasswordlessMicrosoftAuthenticatorMethod.md

 # New-MgUserAuthenticationPasswordlessMicrosoftAuthenticatorMethod

 ## SYNOPSIS
-Create new navigation property to passwordlessMicrosoftAuthenticatorMethods for users
+Represents the Microsoft Authenticator Passwordless Phone Sign-in methods registered to a user for authentication.

 ## SYNTAX